spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 ### Where do you get data for the other states from?

+For case and death data for all states in the dashboard except Pennsylvania, we rely on county-by-county data compiled by the New York Times.

-We rely on data compiled by the New York Times and the U.S. Department of Health and Human Services for the other states/regions that are selectable on its dashboard.
-Like the data that Spotlight PA and The Inquirer is compiling for Pennsylvania, this data is also not always perfect, but data quality has improved considerably since the beginning of the pandemic.
+For testing data, we rely on numbers compiled by the U.S. Department of Health and Human Services.
+Specifically, the data is sourced from the department's [COVID-19 Diagnostic Laboratory Testing (PCR Testing) Time Series](https://healthdata.gov/dataset/covid-19-diagnostic-laboratory-testing-pcr-testing-time-series) dataset

+For hospitalization data, the dashboard also relies on data compiled by the U.S. Department of Human Services.
+Specifically, the dashboard uses [a mirror](https://cmu-delphi.github.io/delphi-epidata/api/covid_hosp.html) of the department's [COVID-19 Reported Patient Impact and Hospital Capacity by State Timeseries](https://healthdata.gov/dataset/covid-19-reported-patient-impact-and-hospital-capacity-state-timeseries) dataset that is maintained by Carnegie Mellon University's Delphi Research Group.

 ### How have your data sources changed?